 Once you’re done tightening down the sprocket and clamp assembly, put the wheel on the bike and bolt it down with good tension on the bicycle chain.

 Note: We highly recommend using caliper or disc brakes even if you have a coaster brake wheel.
-Because of the speeds you’ll be getting up to, you’ll want to be sure to have additional stopping power than a coaster brake.
+Because of the speed you’ll be getting up to, you’ll want to be sure to have additional stopping power than a coaster brake.

 Mounting the Engine:

-If you’re using a universal u-mount and/or vibration motor mounts to compensate for a larger downtube and/or seat tube, you’ll first need to remove the motor mount studs in your engine.
-Some riders use a stud extractor, but there’s an easy way to get those particular studs out: the two bolt method.
+If you’re using a u-mount and/or vibration motor mounts to compensate for a larger downtube and/or seat tube, you’ll first need to remove the motor mount studs in your engine.
+Some riders use a stud extractor, but there’s an easy way to get those particular studs out: the two bolt method

 - Thread a nut on to one of the studs, then thread another nut above the first